MoritzP2602/sherpa-on-the-rocks/README.md

 bash ~/sherpa_on_the_rocks/yodamerge_runs.sh --rm <production_dir>
 ```

-Note: If you run this command on a local machine, you need to adjust the path in the command above (`/net/theorie/rocks/$USER/sherpa_on_the_rocks/yodamerge_runs.sh`).
+Note: If you run this command on your local machine, you need to adjust the path in the command above (`/net/theorie/rocks/$USER/sherpa_on_the_rocks/yodamerge_runs.sh`).

 ## 4. Generate runtime summary

 The output of all runs is stored in `condor_output` per default.
-To generate a summary (avg., min., max.) of the runtime for all different runcards:
+You can generate a summary (avg., min., max.) of the runtime for all different runcards by running:

 ```bash
 python3 ~/sherpa_on_the_rocks/analyze_runtime.py condor_output
 ```

-To generate this overview for a specific batch use:
+To generate this overview only for specific batch, use:

 ```bash
 python3 ~/sherpa_on_the_rocks/analyze_runtime.py condor_output/job.<cluster>.*